DeclanMolony/Data301_Final_Project/README.md

 | Model         | Inflow          | Outflow     |
 |:-------------:|:----------------:|:-----------|
-R^2 (without intercept) | 0.602    |     0.609
+R-squared (without intercept) | 0.602    |     0.609
-R^2 (with intercept)    | 0.119    |     0.116
+R-squared (with intercept)    | 0.119    |     0.116

 This shows us the model has *far* more predictive power when there's no intercept given.
 However, we chose to keep the intercept going forward despite it weakening the model’s predictive power for interpretability purposes.

-For the second model, we tested its accuracy by the average R^2 model across all state models (including an intercept).
+For the second model, we tested its accuracy by the average R-squared model across all state models (including an intercept).
 Here are some graphs of the predictive power of each model by state:

 ![](https://github.com/DeclanMolony/Data301_Final_Project/blob/main/Images/image7.png?raw=true)

 ![](https://github.com/DeclanMolony/Data301_Final_Project/blob/main/Images/image6.png?raw=true)

-We found that states that don’t have any taxes, like Texas, had no ability to predict what the rates were which resulted in R^2 values of 0.
+We found that states that don’t have any taxes, like Texas, had no ability to predict what the rates were which resulted in R-squared values of 0.
 This is due to us trying to predict the migration of these states, using taxes that don’t exist.
-Conversely, states with higher tax rates are easier to predict migrations using tax rates, for example, California has an R^2 of .99 when predicting how many people will leave, and an R^2 of .688 to predict how many people will come to the California each year.
+Conversely, states with higher tax rates are easier to predict migrations using tax rates, for example, California has an R-squared of .99 when predicting how many people will leave, and an R-squared of .688 to predict how many people will come to the California each year.

 ### Models Using All Migration and Tax Data